 - 6. Click Create Item. - 7.
 Repeat these steps for any other dimensions that support drilling only on the column links.

 For this example, a hidden item is defined for Time.

-Editing the Query
+Editing the Query to Use Bind Variables

 To add column links to a report, you must change two areas of the SELECT statement: